 Mr. Barnico served as an Assistant Attorney General for the Commonwealth of Massachusetts from 1981 to 2010.
 He represented the state and its officers in civil cases involving constitutional law, administrative law, and business regulation.
-He has argued three cases in the United States Supreme Court, eighteen cases in the United States Court of Appeals for the First Circuit, and 72 cases in the Supreme Judicial Court of Massachusetts.
+He has argued three cases in the United States Supreme Court, 18 cases in the United States Court of Appeals for the First Circuit, and 72 cases in the Supreme Judicial Court of Massachusetts.

-Mr. Barnico received his A.B. degree from Dartmouth College in 1977.
-He received his J.D. degree from Boston College Law School in 1980.
+Mr. Barnico received his A.B. degree from Dartmouth College in 1977.l He received his J.D. degree from Boston College Law School in 1980.
 He served as an Assistant District Attorney in Essex County (MA) in 1980 and 1981.

 Sara Dillon is a professor of law at Suffolk University Law School in Boston , where she has taught a wide variety of international law subjects, including Law of the European Union, International Trade Law, and International Children’s Rights since 2001.
 She is co-director of Suffolk Law’s International Law Concentration, as well as director of the summer study program in Lund, Sweden.
 She holds a JD degree from Columbia University, and a PhD from Stanford University.
 For seven years during the 1990s, she was a member if the Law Faculty at University College Dublin in Ireland, where she specialized in European environmental law.
 In recent years, she has written and lectured on such issues as global trade law and labor rights, international women’s and children’s rights, and European integration.
 Professor Dillon will teach European Union Law in the fall.